madlp345/Lord-of-the-Rings-Quiz/README.md

 ---

 ### Validator Testing
-- **HTML Validator**: The error "Duplicate attribute class" means that in your HTML code, some elements (likely <button> elements) have multiple class attributes defined on the same tag, which is not allowed in HTML but is used to over pass the other previous classes.
+- **HTML Validator**: The error "Duplicate attribute class" means that in your HTML code, some elements (likely <button> elements) have multiple class attributes defined on the same tag, which is not allowed in HTML but is used to over pass the other previous classes.<br>
 ![dsnerror](assets/images/dsnerror.png)
-- **CSS Validator**:  Passed all checks.
+- **CSS Validator**:  Passed all checks.<br>

 ![W3C](assets/images/w3c.png)
 - **Lighthouse Accessibility Score**: Page has good performance and accessibility<br>
 ![Lighthouse](assets/images/lighthouse.png)